Duncan’s late FG lifts No. 19 Iowa past Cornhuskers 27-24

+Duncan, who walked on to Iowa in 2016, had more to celebrate than just helping the Hawkeyes hold onto the Heroes Game trophy for at least another year.
+Ferentz announced after the game that he was giving Duncan a scholarship.

+“The culmination of all these four years of hard work,” said Duncan, who also kicked a 49-yarder against the Huskers and now owns the Big Ten single-season record with 29.
+“These 12 weeks have been really hard for us, just working 100%.
+There’s been some setbacks, but we finished here.
+Team goals will lead to individual goals, and that’s where we are today.”

-Iowa, which had its 14-point lead wiped out in the third quarter, started its final possession at its 26 with 32 seconds left.
+Iowa, which had its 14-point lead wiped out in the third quarter, got the ball back after forcing a Nebraska punt in the final minute.
 Nate Stanley had a long pass to Nico Ragaini overturned to incomplete on video review, but then completed a pair of 22-yard passes to Ihmir Smith-Marsette and Sam LaPorta to bring on the reliable Duncan.

 The Huskers called two timeouts before Duncan drilled the winner down the middle and with plenty of distance.